 What is custom fitting?

 Custom fitting is supporting the foot inside the boot with a medical grade custom orthotic that will transmit as much input energy as possible to the ski.
 It’s making sure that the flex and stance of the boot is correct for the skier.
 And it’s making sure that the skier stands perfectly flat on the snow so that equal knee movements right and left result in equal edge angles of the skis.
+The FootLab has developed the 5 Star Skiing process to help skiers improve comfort and performance on the slopes.

 Do I need to buy new boots to be custom fit?